NickyPillai/HR-Performance-Calibration-Tool/README.md

+# 🚀 AI-Powered Performance Calibration Tool
+**Bridging the gap between manual appraisals and data-driven leadership.**

+## 📌 The Problem
+Many HR leaders and executives operate in a "data vacuum" during appraisal cycles.
+Without expensive, enterprise-level HRMS platforms, there is a total **lack of visibility** into organization-wide performance trends.
+This leads to:
+- Significant **deviations** from pre-planned appraisal budgets/marks.
+- Unidentified bias across different departments.
+- No centralized "Eagle Eye" view to perform real-time course correction.

+## 🎯 Product Vision
+To provide an intuitive, high-level workspace for HR managers and leadership who lack sophisticated performance tools.
+This platform transforms fragmented appraisal data into a strategic dashboard, allowing for instant identification of rating inflation or deflation and facilitating immediate alignment with organizational goals.

+## ✨ The Solution
+A lightweight SaaS prototype designed for rapid decision-making:
+- **Eagle Eye Dashboard:** Instant visualization of all ratings against pre-set thresholds.
+- **Departmental Deep-Dives:** Identify specific teams needing course correction to maintain grading parity.
+- **Real-Time Calibration:** Update ratings on the fly and export "Audit-Ready" reports for stakeholder review.

+---

+## 🏗 Tech Stack & Architecture (High-Level)
+Built with a "Product-Led" mindset, focusing on speed-to-market and user experience:

+- **Frontend:** Next.js (React) for a fast, responsive interface.
+- **Deployment:** Vercel (Cloud Hosting) for seamless CI/CD.
+- **Data Handling:** JSON-based state management for secure, client-side data processing.
+- **AI Integration:** Leveraging LLM-driven prompting (Claude) to summarize calibration trends and suggest corrective actions.

+---

+## 📈 Impact & Metrics
+By implementing this calibration layer, organizations can achieve:
+- **100% Visibility:** Total transparency into appraisal deviations across the entire hierarchy.
+- **Reduced Merit Blur:** A projected **25% improvement** in rating accuracy by aligning manager inputs with pre-set organizational curves.
+- **Operational Efficiency:** Slashed the time spent on manual "Report Consolidation" from days to minutes.

+---
+**Author:** Nicky Pillai | Product Manager

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.